Short Description – Sailing Greek islands.

 What is included

-- Admission fees to all archeological & cultural sites
+Admission fees to all archaeological & cultural sites

 Optional at extra cost: Courses for qualifying for Coastal skipper sailing license approved by

 the Greek General Secretariat of Sports after examination (available for 16+ years old)

 Arrive in Athens by 12.00 where you will be picked up and driven to Alimos marina to meet your group and your on-board accommodation.

 You’ll have an introduction to your yacht (covering the basics of keel types, rigging and sails, etc.) Embark for Aegina, your first port of call (16 miles).
 Get to know Aegina’s authentic charms, cultural sites and finish the day with a fine meal at one of the island’s traditional tavernas.